jambonz/next-static-site/markdown/docs/webhooks/listen.md

 }
 ```

-<h5 id="bidirectional_audio_streaming">streaming</h5>
+### Streaming bi-directional audio

-To enable streaming bidirectional audio, you must explicitly enable it as shown below:
+To enable bidirectional audio, you must explicitly enable it in the listen verb with the `streaming` property as shown below:
 ```js
 {
   verb: 'listen',